Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 For ongoing work with clients, get in the habit of sending invoices at a regular time.
 I do mine once a month at the end of the month.
 But if you prefer doing your invoicing on the 15th or some other time, that works, too.
 Just be consistent.

-A big reminder about first-time clients: You should get a down payment before any work starts.
+You should get this down payment before any work starts.
 I typically require 1/3 of the overall project quote as a down payment before I lift a pen or finger to the keyboard.
 You’ll reflect this payment on your invoice.
 More on this below.

-How to invoice as a freelancer: What should your invoice look like?
+How to write an invoice as a freelancer: What should yours look like?

 It’s SO easy to get caught up in how things look.
 And I get that you want your marketing materials, like your website and business cards, to reflect your brand.
 And sure, if that’s easy enough for you to do with your invoices, by all means, make ’em look pretty.

-Honestly, the simpler and clearer you make your invoices, the easier you make it for the financial person on the other end who is processing them.
+Honestly, the simpler and clearer you make your invoices, the easier it is for the financial person on the other end who is processing them.

 ‘Cuz otherwise, you won’t get paid.